• Skip to primary navigation

 March 2019 on Desktop Calendar

-For the first 30 years of its life, the tournament has been run in early March.
-It was seen as the perfect warm up to the first major of the year, in that of Masters.
-But, as the event grew, it was decided in 2007 that the dates be moved to the middle of May, in order to take advantage of the better weather in the local area.
+For the first 30 years of its life, the tournament was been run in early March.
+It was seen as the perfect warm up to the first major of the year, the Masters.
+But, as the event grew, it was decided in 2007 that the tournament be moved to the middle of May, in order to take advantage of the better weather in the local area.
 The final round almost always coincided with Mother’s Day in the US, with most players opting to wear pink as a mark of respect to the day.

 However, a further decision in 2018 was made that the Players would move back to its original March date, as the PGA Championship would be moving to a new slot in May.
 This all comes on the back of the fact that the PGA were keen to move the Fed Ex Cup Playoffs forward one week as not to coincide with the start of the NFL season.